 no wearing of flats( they want shoes with heels at least an inch tall)

 definitely no weapons

-crazy huh!posted over 3 years ago
+crazy huh!posted about 4 years ago

 -Ugly uniforms, we look like waitresses/maids.

 -No keeping long fingernails.

 -Guys and girls can’t sit together, walk the same staircases.
 We literally have different sides in the canteen.

 -No ankle socks.